-The service will be provided by three Verve Energy gas turbines located at Kwinana, Pinjar and Tiwest for 2009/10.
-System Management is engaging in a tender process to replace the currently contracted service from 2011/12.
+The service will be provided by three Verve Energy gas turbines located at Kwinana, Pinjar and Tiwest for 2010/11.

-The cost of this service is expected to remain at 2008/09 levels (\$250,000).
+The cost of this service is expected to remain at 2009/10 levels (\$250,000).

-5 Ancillary Service Budget for Coming Year (2009/10)
+5 Ancillary Service Budget for Coming Year (2010/11)

-The Ancillary Service Budget for 2009/10 is determined by the Economic Regulation Authority (ERA).
-The ERA determined that the Ancillary Services Allowable revenue is nil for 2009/10.
+The Ancillary Service Budget for 2010/11 is determined by the Economic Regulation Authority (ERA).
+The ERA determined that the Ancillary Services Allowable revenue is nil for 2010/11.
 Ancillary Services are funded by Market Participants through the IMO.